Mauricio Dubon Player Props: Astros vs. Mariners

 Mauricio Dubon At The Plate

-- Dubon is hitting .287 with 18 doubles, two triples, four home runs and 10 walks.
+- Dubon has 18 doubles, two triples, four home runs and 10 walks while batting .287.

-- Among the qualified batters in MLB action, he ranks 16th in batting average, 108th in on-base percentage, and 90th in slugging.
+- Among the qualified hitters, he ranks 18th in batting average, while his on-base percentage ranks 111th and he is 93rd in slugging.

-- He has hit a long ball in 5.8% of his games this season, and 1.4% of his trips to the dish.
+- In 5.7% of his games this season, he has hit a home run, and 1.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.